-NDI® VIDEO-OVER-IP INPUT
+NDI® INPUT

-The Mbox application includes NewTek's NDI® framework, which allows Mbox to receive real-time, full-framerate video streams over an Ethernet network.
+The Mbox application includes NewTek NDI® technology, which allows Mbox to receive real-time, full-framerate video streams over an Ethernet network.
 For example, it is possible to generate an NDI stream on another computer, transmit that over an Ethernet network, and have Mbox display that stream on a layer.
 This can be a quick and easy alternative to video input through a capture device.